DMPRoadmap/roadmap/app/views/static_pages/faq.html.md

 <hr>

 <h5 id="q-who-owns-the-data-management-plans-created-with-the-dmptool"><%= _('Q: Who owns the data management plans created with the DMPTool?') %></h5>
-<%= _('A: Data management plans are the intellectual property of their creators.
+<%= raw _('A: Data management plans are the intellectual property of their creators.
 The California Digital Library makes no claim of copyright or ownership to the data management plans created using the DMPTool.
 You can, however, choose to share your plan publicly and it will appear in our library of <a href="https://dmptool.org/public_plans">public plans</a> on the DMPTool website.
 This will benefit other DMPTool users and promote open research.') %>

 <%= raw _('See the <a href="https://dmptool.org/help">Quick Start Guide</a> for more information on setting your plan\\'s visibility.') %>
 <hr>